Reader: Frequently Asked Questions

 How do I subscribe or unsubscribe to feeds in Reader?

-You subscribe to RSS feeds inside Reader many different ways.
+You can subscribe to RSS feeds inside Reader in multiple ways.

-First, whenever you save a document to Reader, Reader scans the domain for the presence of an RSS feed.
-If it detects and associated RSS feed, a Subscribe button will appear in the right sidebar on both web and mobile.
-You can tap this Subscribe button to add this RSS feed to your account.
-If you're subscribed to the source, this Subscribe button will become Unsubscribe.
+- First, whenever you save a document to Reader, Reader scans the domain for the presence of an RSS feed.
+If it detects an associated RSS feed, a

 How do I upload files to Reader?